flowjs/ng-flow/README.md

 </div>
 ````
 This directive is going to add $flow variable to current scope.
-Also this directive can be nested, because $flow variable is going to be overriden.
+Also this directive can be nested, because `$flow` variable is going to be overridden.
-$flow is instance of Flow.
+`$flow` is instance of Flow.

 Secondly you need to assign some upload buttons: